TwilightWingsStudio/SSE-Legacy/STYLE.md

 - Always make sure all files contain the GNU GPL-2.0 license at the beginning of every file containing buildable source code.

 ### Coding standarts - Operators
-- ALWAYS should be space between operator keyword and round braces!
+- ALWAYS should be space between operator keyword and round brackets!
 - ALWAYS should be space between operator round braces and block braces.

 ```C